To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Rounding out our top three Best Genealogy Websites is Findmypast.
 This site is Britain’s foremost genealogy website and owner of The British Newspaper Archive and Lives of the First World War.
 Findmypast is an excellent website for those who already know that their ancestors are of British origin.
 They also have a strong emphasis on records from the U.S., Ireland, Australia and New Zealand.

 They’re not nearly as community-centered as other websites, but that’s not their purpose.
 Their strengths lie in their rare and exclusive records and their easy to use family tree generator.
-Findmypast doesn’t have a free trial, but you can conduct a free search of more than 830 million records to get you started.
+Findmypast doesn’t offer it’s free search any longer, but in its place they now have a 14-day trial.

 Key Features